AHHCrazy/compassClock/README.md

-# You can click "preview.mp4" and watch preview video.
+# You can download "preview.mp4" and watch preview video.
 It is the cool clock!